— Novel Instrumentation for Nuclear Fuel Cycle Monitoring

 February 24, 2022

-- Kate Thompson (Dr. Philip Townsend’s group, UW) “Bioindicators for early detection of environmental contamination”.
+- Kate Thompson (Prof. Philip Townsend’s group, UW) “Bioindicators for early detection of environmental contamination”.

 Abstract: High metal concentrations in soils are associated with agricultural inputs, mining, munitions activities, and other industrial processes.
 Metal contamination can jeopardize human health, compromise food safety, and lower crop productivity.
 Furthermore, high metal concentrations can profoundly alter ecosystems by inhibiting biomass production, plant recolonization, and community assembly.
 These risks are functionally under-quantified because conventional methods are not feasible for monitoring contaminants through time or at relevant scales for management decisions.